 A double door entranceway between the first and second buildings indicates high status.
 These are found in the most important structures at regional Inca sites such as the Qoricancha in Cusco, Vitcos, Ollantaytambo and Choquequirao (Gasparini Margolies 1980).

 A unique feature is a 145 feet long corridor with six feet high walls that aligns with Machu Picchu.
 The alignment of 65 degrees also points to the sunrise over Machu Picchu during the June Solstice.
-Many mysterys remain as this large site has remained mostly unstudied in recent years, due to it's relative inaccessablity, except by hikers on the Inca Trail.
+Many mysteries remain as this large site has remained mostly unstudied in recent years, due to it's relative inaccessibility, except by hikers on the Inca Trail.